apache/airflow/docs/apache-airflow/authoring-and-scheduling/timetable.rst

 Whether you're using `CronTriggerTimetable`_ or `CronDataIntervalTimetable`_,  there is no difference when ``catchup`` is ``True``.

-You might want to use ``False`` for ``catchup`` for certain scenarios, to prevent running unnecessary DAGs:
+You might want to use ``False`` for ``catchup`` for certain scenarios, to prevent running unnecessary Dags:
-- If you create a new DAG with a start date in the past, and don't want to run DAGs for the past.
-If ``catchup`` is ``True``, Airflow runs all DAGs that would have run in that time interval.
+- If you create a new DAG with a start date in the past, and don't want to run Dags for the past.
+If ``catchup`` is ``True``, Airflow runs all Dags that would have run in that time interval.
 - If you pause an existing DAG, and then restart it at a later date, and don't want to  If ``catchup`` is ``True``,

 In these scenarios, the ``logical_date`` in the ``run_id`` are based on how `CronTriggerTimetable`_ or `CronDataIntervalTimetable`_ handle the data interval.